KennyAwesome/OnTheWayTo.Pro/title.md

 ---
 title: "42"
-subtitle: "An open source feedback framework for continous integration of modern knowledge into ancient wisdom to inspire peace in the age of artificial intelligence."
+subtitle: "An open source feedback framework for continous integration and application of ancient wisdom to modern knowledge to inspire peace in the age of artificial intelligence in the form of an artists manifesto."
 author: "KennyAwesome"
 date: \today
 ---